ibm-cloud-docs/cloud-object-storage/libraries/go.md

 The {{site.data.keyword.cos_full}} SDK for Go is comprehensive, and has features and capabilities not described in this guide.
 For detailed class and method documentation [see the Go Docs](https://ibm.github.io/ibm-cos-sdk-go/).
 Source code can be found in the [GitHub repository](https://github.com/IBM/ibm-cos-sdk-go).

 ## Getting the SDK
 Use `go get` to retrieve the SDK to add it to your GOPATH workspace, or project's Go module dependencies.
+The SDK requires a minimum version of Go 1.9.

 ```
-go get github.ibm.com/cs-developer-enablement/ibm-cos-sdk-go
+go get github.com/IBM/ibm-cos-sdk-go
 ```

 To update the SDK use `go get -u` to retrieve the latest version of the SDK..

 ```
-go get -u github.ibm.com/cs-developer-enablement/ibm-cos-sdk-go
+go get -u github.com/IBM/ibm-cos-sdk-go
 ```

 ### Import packages